 Next, you will need glue for attaching your cuttings to your rubble, plug, or disk.
 “Super Glue”,or Cyanoacrylate Gel is the glue of choice.
 This glue is harmless to the coral, dries quickly, and is easy to use.
 The glue is available in clear and pink colors, as well as different thicknesses for the job at hand.
 Your other choice is epoxy putty, this works well for some stony corals, and is well suited for use on rubble rock.
 Epoxy Putty is also available in several colors.

 Finally, you will need cutting tools.
 Several types of cutters, scalpels, and snips are available on the market.
-Depending upon the type of coral being cut, different tools will work best, so it is best to have an assortment of tools, or even a kit at your disposal.
+Depending upon the type of coral being cut, different tools will work best, so it is best to have an assortment of tools at your disposal.
 What you may like to use may not be what I like to use, but if it suits your purposes, go for it.
 In general snips, shears, and cutters should be used on branching stony corals, and scalpels, razors, or chisels work best for Zooanthid polyps and encrusting corals.

 You should strongly consider using safety goggles and rubber gloves, as many of the secretions and fluids that are produced when cutting corals can be very irritating, and even dangerous, to your skin and eyes.
 Protection is very important.